 Can’t You Find Skilled Trades People in New Zealand?

-At JPC we are confident that our 12 years of experience help you to feel comfortable employing skilled professionals from outside of New Zealand.
+At JPC we are confident that our years of experience will help you to feel comfortable employing skilled professionals from outside of New Zealand.
 Employer’s needs and staff needs vary from industry to industry and must be matched carefully with a good knowledge of the industry needs and human resources.

-When selecting candidates we, first of all, listen to your needs and only after that we search, screen, interview, check references and relocate skilled people for several industries.
-These industries include refrigeration/air-conditioning, construction, welding engineering and electrical engineering companies.
+When selecting candidates we, first of all, listen to your needs and only after that we search, screen, interview, check references and bring skilled people from overseas directly.
+These industries include construction, mechanical and welding engineering, electrical engineering and few other.

 - Most often 70% of what that people say about themselves in their CV is true.

 - Overseas people know that everything they say will be checked.
 They do not want to lose credibility for a new employer.

 - The New Zealand Government Immigration Service checks every applicant’s documents thoroughly before issuing a visa to New Zealand, including checking previous employment and education.

 - Skype interviews are great!
-During an online interview, you can have an interview team present.
-Include technical specialists, potential associates or a psychologist.
+During an online interview, you can have your team members present, including technical specialists, potential associates or a psychologist.
 They can contribute to your judgment about the applicants.

 - Skilled professionals from overseas appreciate your support.
 Those employees who feel supported in New Zealand value their job and most often stay with the same company for many years.